kamilath/Social-Media-UI-Design/README.md

 3.Open the index.html file in any web browser.

 ## To Do
-Add more interactive features like post creation, story updates, etc.

-Improve the responsiveness for mobile viewports.
+Add more interactive features like post creation, story updates, etc.Improve the responsiveness for mobile viewports.